madz0/spring-boot-tut/README.md

 import org.hibernate.type.TextType;
 ```
 Now when we run maven test hibernate generates `varchar(2147483647)` column type for the jsonb type and it solved.

+## Clearing EntityManager drops all the unflushed changes so before calling clear we need to call flush